JordiPG05/Pan-Card-Tempering-Detection/README.md

 You will get url copy it and paste in browser.

 - Step 7: You have sample_data folder where you can get images to test.

+### Step to run the application in Docker:

+- Step 1: Create the copy of the project (`git clone <url_of_repository>`).

+- Step 2: Open the command prompt and change the current path to the folder where the 'app.py' file is located. (`cd <directory_name>`)

+- Step 3: Run the command to create the image (`docker build -t pan-card:latest .`)

+- Step 4: Run the command to create and run the container (`docker run --name my-container -d pan-card:latest`)